The Department of Anthropology is committed to publicly engaged anthropology. Here are some information about their ongoing research projects.

 Community-based participatory research (CB/PAR) being led by Dr. Matthews and Dr. McCaffrey, which aims to open a space for the community to discuss and mobilize around reclamation and revitalization.
 It will also teach students digital survey and mapping technologies, documentary research, oral history, interviews, and participant observation.

-Food Deserts & People with Disabilities in the U.S.
+Food Insecurity & People with Disabilities in the U.S.

 Socionatural Landscapes across the Caribbean Sea